digiscot/digiscot-website/README.md

 It's often easiest to start by copying and pasting from a similar page and then adapting it to your needs.

+If you add a new profile page (e.g. a new charter signatory) then an entry for it will automatically appear on the matching regular page (e.g. the main charter page).

 ### Editing pages

-Navigate to the relevant file and use the `Edit` button (it sometimes looks like a pencil).
+Navigate to the relevant file and use the `Edit` button (it usually looks like a pencil).

-Once you are finished editing, one of two things needs to happen.
+Once you are finished editing, one of two things needs to happen:

-If you have sufficient privileges then you can choose `Commit changes`.
+1. If you have sufficient privileges then you can choose `Commit changes`.
 Your changes will go live on the website within a couple of minutes.

-Otherwise you can choose `Submit pull request`.
+2. Otherwise you can choose `Submit pull request`.
 This will notify the team that you have proposed a change.
 We will review this ASAP.

 ### Uploading images